blackadi/GraphAPI_addKey_API_SP/README.md

 > This sample is not supported under any Microsoft standard support program or service.
 The code sample is provided AS IS without warranty of any kind.
 > :wink: **_JUST a Personal Effort_**.

-## This tutorial will demonstrate how to add certificate to your application via Graph API
+## This tutorial will demonstrate how to add certificate to your service principal via Graph API

-> :exclamation: [**Before you can call addKey API any existing valid certificates must be uploaded**](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-certificate-credentials#register-your-certificate-with-microsoft-identity-platform), Applications OR servicePrincipal that don’t have any existing valid certificates (no certificates have been added yet, or all certificates have expired), won’t be able to use this service action.
+> :exclamation: [**Before you can sent request to addKey API an existing valid certificates must be uploaded first**](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-certificate-credentials#register-your-certificate-with-microsoft-identity-platform), service principal that don’t have any existing valid certificates (no certificates have been added yet, or all certificates have expired), won’t be able to use this service action.
 You can use the Update application operation to perform an update instead. need to have exisiting cert follow below.

-For this tutorial, I will do a `PATCH` request to upload my test certificate to one of my test servicePrincipal, but feel free to use anythose method to update your SP.
+For this tutorial, a [`PATCH`](https://docs.microsoft.com/en-us/graph/api/serviceprincipal-update?view=graph-rest-1.0&tabs=http) request will be used to upload a test certificate to the servicePrincipal, so we can used it later to generate accessToken (_OR use your preferred method instead_).

-Using the C# code to fetch certficate info to be used with "_[keyCredentials](https://docs.microsoft.com/en-us/graph/api/resources/keycredential?view=graph-rest-1.0)_" Propertyi n the request body.
+The request body of the Certficate is of type "_[keyCredentials](https://docs.microsoft.com/en-us/graph/api/resources/keycredential?view=graph-rest-1.0)_".

 ```json
 {